R887645/R887645/README.md

 I’m a **Microsoft Certified Data Analyst** and **Business Intelligence professional** with 2.5 years of experience in **sales, marketing, and e-commerce analytics**.
 I specialize in turning complex datasets into **clear dashboards** and **actionable insights** that help businesses grow revenue, optimize campaigns, and improve customer retention.

-Alongside analytics, I bring **Virtual Assistant expertise**—streamlining reporting workflows, managing campaign data, and supporting teams with **efficient, insight-driven operations**.
+Alongside analytics, I bring **Virtual Assistant expertise**, streamlining reporting workflows, managing campaign data, and supporting teams with **efficient, insight-driven operations**.

 ---